-So you just fired up your brand new tablet, and while it comes with a few apps—a number of them likely provided by Google—you want to know what others you should grab.
-This collection of must-have apps, all optimized for tablets, will make that first few days with your shiny new toy that much more enjoyable, and help make that “getting to know you” phase just a bit easier.
+So you just fired up your br new tablet, while it comes with a few apps—a number of them likely provided by —you want to know what others you should grab.
+This collection of must-have apps, all optimized for tablets, will make that first few days with your shiny new toy that much more enjoyable, help make that “getting to know you” phase just a bit easier.
 Most of them are free, some of them cost money a few bucks, but they all come highly recommended.

-Amazon’s Kindle isn’t the only e-reader app available out there—Alkido Book Reader is just as featured-filled.
-It supports EPUB, PDF, Adobe DRM-encrypted formats, and even the e-books you check out from a participating local library.
-You can organize e-books by tags or create collections, and then pin a widget to the tablet’s Home screen to pick up reading right where you left off.
+Amazon’s Kindle isn’t the only e-reader app available out there—kido Book Reader is just as featured-filled.
+It supports EB, F, Adobe DRM-encrypted formats, even the e-books you check out from a participating local library.
+You can organize e-books by tags or create collections, then pin a widget to the tablet’s Home screen to pick up reading right where you left off.
 There’s even an option for night-time reading.

-The paid version enables the ability to highlight and add notes to EPUB files, and removes advertisements.
+The paid version enables the ability to highlight add notes to EB files, removes advertisements.
 You’ll also need to fork over the cash if you want that nifty aforementioned Home screen widget.

 Are you a recipe hoarder?
 A meticulous organizer?
 A student?
 A business professional with too many documents to parse through?
 Or perhaps you’re a writer looking for an easier way to archive story ideas?

-Projectors may be out of style—for the most part—but it’s still fun to put on a slideshow from time to time.
-What better way to do so non-intrusively than with a tablet app?
+ojectors may be out of style—for the most part—but it’s still fun to put on a slideshow from time to time. at better way to do so non-intrusively than with a tablet app?

 Try on Dayframe for size.
-It taps into a number of photo sharing services—like Instagram, Flickr, Facebook, Tumblr, Google+, Dropbox, Flickr, Twitter, and 500px—and then displays those photos in a seemingly endless loop of transitions.
-The app is primarily designed to work like a screensaver, though it will tap into the more social aspect of your various photo-sharing networks and show status messages and the like—kind of like Facebook Home.
-You can upgrade to the premium version to get even more features, including custom playlists and an all-inclusive photo slideshow that grabs photos from all of your photo sharing accounts.
+It taps into a number of photo sharing services—like Instagram, Flickr, Facebook, Tumblr, +, Dropbox, Flickr, Twitter, 500px— then displays those photos in a seemingly endless loop of transitions.
+The app is primarily designed to work like a screensaver, though it will tap into the more social aspect of your various photo-sharing networks show status messages the like—kind of like Facebook Home.
+You can upgrade to the premium version to get even more features, including custom playlists an all-inclusive photo slideshow that grabs photos from all of your photo sharing accounts.

-We already went through a phrase of depression and denial after Google shut down Reader earlier this year, but thankfully other services cropped up in its place.
-Feedly is one of our favorites and it works just like Reader did: you browse content, subscribe to feeds, and then get to reading.
-The Feedly UI is easy to navigate and there are several different viewing modes.
-You can also create categories to organize your feeds, and share content via email or your social networks.
-As an added bonus, Feedly integrates with Pocket, Instapaper, and Evernote.
+already went through a phrase of depression denial after shut down Reader earlier this year, but thankfully other services cropped up in its place.
+Feedly is one of our favorites it works just like Reader did: you browse content, subscribe to feeds, then get to reading.
+The Feedly UI is easy to navigate there are several different viewing modes.
+You can also create categories to organize your feeds, share content via email or your social networks.
+As an added bonus, Feedly integrates with cket, Instapaper, Evernote.

 Astro File Manager

-What good is a tablet if you’re not watching video on it?
+at good is a tablet if you’re not watching video on it?
 Though it’ll require a monthly subscription feed—about $8 for unlimited streaming—Netflix is arguably one of the better streaming services available.
-It offers a wealth of movies and seasons of some of television’s best shows, and it’s got its own original content, too—perhaps you’ve heard of the Emmy winning House of Cards?
+It offers a wealth of movies seasons of some of television’s best shows, it’s got its own original content, too—perhaps you’ve heard of the Emmy winning House of Cards?